benmaier/GillEpi/README.md

+BEWARE: THIS PACKAGE IS DEPRECATED

+Please use [tacoma](github.com/benmaier/tacoma) instead, which is maintained and works better in every way.

 # GillEpi

 Provides pure Python classes to simulate epidemics on (potentially time varying) networks using a Gillespie stochastic simulation algorithm or the standard ABM SIS, SIR models.